steinbring/jws.dev/experience.md

 #### Lucee

-- If you don't have $8,000 for an Adobe ColdFusion license, Lucee is a great option.
-I have used it a lot to play around with CFML outside of work.
+- If you don't have $8,000 for an Adobe ColdFusion license, Lucee is an excellent option.
+I have used it often to play around with CFML outside of work.

 ## Databases